ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   `markdown` - for retrieving and modifying the markdown value.
 If the client modifies the markdown value, it will be parsed into a Node using the
     [prosemirror-markdown parser](https://github.com/ProseMirror/prosemirror-markdown/blob/9049cd1ec20540d70352f8a3e8736fb0d1f9ce1b/src/from_markdown.ts#L199).
     The parsed node will then be rendered in the viewer component as rich text.
--   `open-link-in-new-tab` - is a boolean attribute determining whether all absolute links within the viewer component should open in a new tab.
-By default, all the links will open in the same tab as per the accessibility guidelines on WCAG (linked below).
+-   `external-link` - is a boolean attribute determining whether all absolute links within the viewer component should open in a new tab.
+By default, all the links will open in the same tab as per the accessibility guidelines on WCAG (links are below).
 If opening in a new window/tab, `nimble-icon-up-right-from-square` will be placed right next to all the links in the viewer instance to indicate the link will be opened in a new tab.
     -   Accessibility guidelines to open link only in new window when required: <https://www.w3.org/TR/WCAG20-TECHS/G200.html>
     -   Accessibility guidelines on opening a link in a new window: <https://www.w3.org/TR/WCAG20-TECHS/G201.html>

+_Alternative implementations:_

+For comments feature in SLE, there is a requirement to have all links open in a new tab.
+However, we are also considering an enhancement where links will open in a new tab only if they are external (i.e., not from the same domain/origin); for internal links, they will open in the same tab.
+Here, we will show the same warning mentioned above for the external links.
+Below is the design we could come up with,

+We will introduce an attribute named `link-configuration` that can accept the following values:
+1.  `open-in-same-tab` - This value is the default setting.
+If chosen, all links within the component will open in the same tab.
+2.  `open-in-new-tab` - When selected, all links in the component will open in new tab.
+A warning icon will be placed next to each link, conveying the user that clicking the link will result in a new tab opening.
+3.  `external-link-based-on-origin` - With this setting, links will be validated based on their origins.
+If a link's origin differs from the current origin, it is categorized as external link and will open in a new tab.
+Conversely, links originating from the same domain will be treated as internal link and open in the same tab.

+If this appears to be a more favorable approach, we should consider implementing it instead of the previously mentioned `external-link` attribute approach.

 _Methods_